Light Me a Lucifer

 Light Me a Lucifer is a 1962 Australian television comedy film which aired on ABC.
 Written by John O'Grady, it starred Frank Thring as the devil, along with Wyn Roberts, Edward Howell, Joan Harris, Ken Goodlet and Lynne Flanagan.
 It was produced in Melbourne.

 Australian TV drama was relatively rare at the time.
+Stephen Vagg, in Filmink wrote "A 75-minute television comedy was a bold commitment from the ABC at a time when there wasn’t much scripted local comedy...
+Light Me a Lucifer is a little-known but important work that captures something of Australia.
+A flawed piece, but it’s brilliant that the ABC made it."

 Despite having aired in an era where wiping was common, the TV film still exists.

 Plot

 In Hell, Satan (Frank Thring) reproaches his Australian agent, Stoker (Edward Howell) for not bringing enough Australians to Hell.
 Stoker persuades Satan to come to Sydney with his wife Lilith (Lynne Flanagan) to study the situation.

 In Australia, married couple Doris and Harry have a 19-year-old daughter Barbara and a neighbor Bill.

 Satan arrives in an industrial suburb as Stoker's boss, Nick Devlin.

 The Devil decides to give up being the Devil and becomes an Australian instead.